-Allied Health, Health Information Management and Medical Assistant Students you can stack your credentials: You may qualify to take National Healthcare Association (NHA) exams to become a certified phlebotomist (CPT) and/or an EKG technician (CET), a billing and coding specialist (CBCS), administrative assistant (CMAA) and/or electronic health records (CEHRS) credential(s).
+Allied Health, Health Information Management and Medical Assistant Students can stack credentials.
+You may qualify to take National Healthcare Association (NHA) exams to become a certified.
 Adding these nationally recognized specialty certificates offers additional job opportunities, makes for a well-rounded allied health professional and more marketable when you enter the workforce.